 The Wellbeing Benefits Of Nature

-Over the years, there has been a growing body of empirical evidence that’s showing us the value of nature for our mental health and overall wellbeing (Bratman et al., 2019).
+Over the years, there has been a growing body of empirical evidence that shows us the value of nature for our mental health and overall wellbeing (Bratman et al., 2019).
 Exposure to nature, whether through your own garden, a walk in the park, or a hiking trip through the forest, has been linked to a host of mental health benefits (American Psychological Association).
 For example, a lot of people can get inspiration from nature, allowing them to be more creative, inspiring paintings, drawings, photography, and even writing (WWF and the Mental Health Foundation).

-This supports the claims of the American Psychological Association, which stated that spending time in nature benefits us through improved moods, lower stress, improved attention, reduced risk of mental illness, and even had positive effects on our empathy and cooperation.
+This supports the claims of the American Psychological Association, which states that spending time in nature benefits us through improved moods, lower stress, improved attention, reduced risk of mental illness, and even had positive effects on our empathy and cooperation.Â

 Just feeling connected to nature can produce similar benefits to our wellbeing, as it doesn’t appear to matter how long we spend outdoors, at least according to the American Psychological Association.
 However, we might not even need the real thing to reap some of the benefits.
-Schertz and Berman (2019) found that exposure to both simulated and real-world natural environments can improve performance in working memory, attentional-control tasks, and cognitive flexibility.
+Schertz and Berman (2019) found that exposure to both simulated and real-world natural environments can improve performance in working memory, attentional control tasks, and cognitive flexibility.

 I can certainly see how having access to green spaces can help, but it didn’t help me with my mental health growing up.
 But then I was subjected to relentless racial abuse throughout my childhood.
 However, having access to fields to play football and other things always gave us something to do and kept me in good physical health, at least.